-- Do not touch, disturb or pick up dead animals. - Horseplay during the clean up is not tolerated, and if witnessed and/or reported to Town staff the clean up contract will be terminated. - Pets are not allowed to accompany participants on the clean up. - Never stand closer than 5 metres from a railway track when waiting to cross.
-Stop, look and listen.
-When the tracks are clear, cross quickly. - If you are cleaning an area near a railway track when a train is passing, never stand by the tracks and wave to the engineer.
-The colour of the safety vests indicates danger and the engineer may try to stop the train. - Do not place any objects on a railway track. - If a vehicle must accompany workers, please pull off to the side of the roadway and use 4-way flashers to notify other motorists to slow down.
+All participants must wear safety vests and gloves at all times.
+Do not touch, disturb or pick up dead animals.
+It is recommended that closed toe shoes be worn during clean up activities.
+Do not wear sandals, flip-flops, etc. Horseplay during the clean up is not tolerated, and if witnessed and/or reported to Town staff the clean up contract will be , , , , , , terminated. is collecting waste on the shoulder of a road- way, one person must be designated as an Pets are not allowed to accompany participants on the clean up. observer to watch for traffic.
+Never stand closer than 5 metres from a Headphones are prohibited. railway track when waiting to cross.
+Stop, Do not chase a wind-blown object onto the roadway! look and listen.
+When the tracks are clear, cross quickly.
+If you are cleaning a section of Highway 43, do not clean the median.
+If you are cleaning an area near a railway track when a train is passing, never stand Do not touch, disturb or pick up: needles, syringes, broken glass, chemical or pesticide containers.
+The Town will provide your group by the tracks and wave to the engineer.
+The colour of the safety vests indicates danger and the engineer may try to stop the train. with flags to identify such items.
+Please mark Do not place any objects on a railway track. the site where these items have been found with a flag and make a note on the map provided.
+The map can then be passed back to our Infrastructure Services Department and Town staff will return to the site to safely If a vehicle must accompany workers, please pull off to the side of the roadway and use 4-way flashers to notify other motorists to slow down.